KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 Fit Zoom to Project
 ~~~~~~~~~~~~~~~~~~~

 This will zoom the project out so that it all fits in the timeline window.
-This is the same function that is triggered by :ref:`timeline_menu` Menu item, :menuselection:`Fit Zoom to Project`.
+This is the same function that is triggered by :ref:`sequence_menu` Menu item, :menuselection:`Fit Zoom to Project`.

 Zoom project